GSA/digitalgov.gov/content/posts/2014-07-15-trends-on-tuesday-mobile-drives-time-on-digital-media.md

 ---
+url: /2014/07/15/trends-on-tuesday-mobile-drives-time-on-digital-media/
 date: 2014-07-15 2:28:13 -0400
-title: 'Trends on Tuesday\: Mobile Drives Time on Digital Media'
+title: 'Trends on Tuesday: Mobile Drives Time on Digital Media'
 summary: 'Major mobile milestones in May&mdash;try saying that three times!
-A new mobile usage report from ComScore revealed two significant shifts to mobile in May\: total time spent on digital media and time spent on apps.
-Here are a few highlights from the report\: Mobile platforms&mdash;smartphones and tablets&mdash;accounted for 60% of total time spent on digital'
+A new mobile usage report from ComScore revealed two significant shifts to mobile in May: total time spent on digital media and time spent on apps.
+Here are a few highlights from the report: Mobile platforms&mdash;smartphones and tablets&mdash;accounted for 60% of total time spent on digital'
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Mobile
   - Social Media